Skip to content

 Example datasets

-Several example BIDS-Prov datasets have been formatted using this specification and can be used for practical guidance when curating a new dataset.
+Several example datasets have been formatted using this specification and can be used for practical guidance when curating a new dataset.

 Provenance information SHOULD be included in a BIDS dataset when possible.
 If provenance information is included, it MUST be described using the conventions detailed hereafter.
 Provenance information reflects the provenance of a full dataset and/or of specific files at any level of the BIDS hierarchy.
 Provenance information SHOULD not include human subject identifying data.